acend/terraform-training/content/en/docs/03/5-types-and-functions.md

 }
 ```

-**Note:** The example above could also be shortened using output chaining to the following snippet
+The example above could also be shortened using output chaining to the following snippet
 but readability suffers:

 ```terraform